 The process of aquatic life rising to land and evolving into amphibians and reptiles is also on display.

-But after all, it is the fossils of large beasts that make me feel excited.
+But after all, it is the fossils of large beasts that make you feel excited.
 Dinosaurs and elephant companions (such as mammoths) have an overwhelming presence in the large hall.

 An extensive collection that is irresistible for insect lovers.
-I'm sorry for the idea from a human point of view, but the shape of the insect is really strange and strange.
+I'm sorry for the idea from a human point of view, but the shape of insects is really strange and strange.

 No, of course, they are all valuable natural history materials.

-Mammals adapted to various environments are expanding their power on Earth, just as dinosaurs are becoming extinct.
+Just as dinosaurs are extinct, mammals adapted to different environments are expanding their power on Earth.
 About 6500 years ago is "just recently" in the history of the earth.

-If you look closely, the waterfowl are also flying properly.
+If you look closely, the waterfowl is also flying properly.

-Looking down on the hall on the first floor from the escalator that goes upstairs, I feel like a bird.
+Looking down on the hall on the first floor from the escalator that rises upstairs, I feel like a bird.